Topics The APEC Regulatory Harmonization Steering Committee (APEC RHSC) of the 2024 Asia-Pacific Economic Cooperation Conference was held

 Printable PDF

 The Regulatory Harmonization Steering Committee (RHSC) of the Asia-Pacific Economic Cooperation Conference (APEC) will be held in Singapore from July 18 to 19, 2024.
-The RHSC is a committee that coordinates the development of voluntary coordination and open regional cooperation to promote pharmaceutical business in the APEC region, bringing together representatives of industry and academia, in addition to government agencies from the 21 member economies of the Pacific.
+The RHSC is a committee that brings together representatives from industry and academia, as well as government agencies from 21 member economies around the Pacific, to coordinate the development of voluntary coordination and open regional cooperation in order to promote pharmaceutical business in the APEC region.
 It is a committee that coordinates to promote voluntary coordination and open regional cooperation.
 The committee promotes regulatory harmonization, particularly with regard to pharmaceutical and medical device regulations, by providing training and capacity building so that they can be applied in the same way across regions without having to change laws and regulations (regulatory convergence).

 Group photo Group photo